Issues with CCDs that may have affected the quality of DECam observations are recorded on the DECam CCDs page.

 Some morphological quantities are inconsistent for PSF sources in DR8, due to a bug in the model selection function that was introduced on May 13th, 2019 to fix a different bug in the reduction process.

-This issue occurs when the REX model is better than the PSF model, but not by enough.
-In this case, instead of reverting to PSF, the modeling code reverts to NONE.
+This issue occurs when the REX model is better than the PSF model, but not by more than a DCHISQ value of 1%.
+In that case, instead of reverting to PSF, the modeling code reverts to NONE.

 The upshot of this issue is that when REX is better than PSF, but not by a sufficiently large margin, then the EXP or DEV model would be chosen instead of the PSF model.